dennislee22/deepspeed-train-CML/README.md

 ### <a name="toc_0"></a>1.
 Objective

+- When fine-tuning/training a LLM, insufficient VRAM is a major constraint.
+General-purpose RAM and VRAM are different.
+It's not easy to design GPU with abundant memory because what is very hard is to create memory that provides both high capacity and high speed in the performance-intensive GPU architecture.
-1. When fine-tuning/training a LLM, insufficient VRAM is a major constraint.
-Major components that will be loaded into the VRAM during training process are:
+- In general, major components that will be loaded into the VRAM during LLM training process are as follows.

 ```
 VRAM (training/fine-tuning) = Model Parameters + Optimiser + Gradient + Activation
 ```

-2. For instance, training a model of 1 billon parameters with FP32 would require approximately ~22GB of VRAM.
+- For instance, training a model of 1 billon parameters with FP32 would require approximately ~22GB of VRAM.

 VRAM (training/fine-tuning) =<br>
 <sup>(4bytes * param) + ((4 bytes/param + 4 bytes/param momentum + 4 bytes/param variance) * param) + (4bytes * param) + </sup><img width="300" alt="image" src="https://github.com/dennislee22/deepspeed-train-CML/assets/35444414/4c647806-3634-437b-aba4-d7581437aa59">

-3. Thus, training a 1B or 7B model with substantial amount of dataset might be able to fit into a single GPU device with 40GB of memory and the latter might need to involve quantization technique when the training takes place.
+- Thus, training a 1B or 7B model with substantial amount of dataset might be able to fit into a single GPU device with 40GB of memory and the latter might need to involve quantization technique when the training takes place.
 So, the question is how to train a bigger model with billions of parameters given the limited VRAM size.
-Techniques include Pipeline Parallelism (PP), Data Parallelism (DP) and Tensor Parallelism (TP).
-This article focuses on **[ZeRO](https://github.com/microsoft/DeepSpeed)** Redundancy Optimizer (ZeRO) technique that shard the 3 model states (optimizer states, gradients, and parameters) across data-parallel processes instead of replicating them (as practised in DP).
-ZeRO allows fitting huge LLM into the GPUs with restricted memory.
+Techniques that are available today include Pipeline Parallelism (PP), Data Parallelism (DP) and Tensor Parallelism (TP).
+- This article focuses on **[ZeRO](https://github.com/microsoft/DeepSpeed)** Redundancy Optimizer (ZeRO) technique that is capable of sharding the 3 model states (optimizer states, gradients, and parameters) across data-parallel processes instead of replicating them (as practised in DP).
+In other words, **ZeRO allows fitting huge LLM into the GPUs with restricted memory, both intra-node and inter-node.**

-6. The provided iPython codes in this repository serve as a comprehensive illustration of the complete lifecycle for fine-tuning a particular Transformers-based model using specific datasets.
-This includes merging LLM with the trained adapters, quantization, and, ultimately, conducting inferences with the correct prompt.
-The outcomes of these experiments are detailed in the following section.
-The target use case of the experiments is making use the Text-to-SQL dataset to train the model, enabling the translation of plain English into SQL query statements.<br>
-&nbsp;a. [ft-trl-train.ipynb](ft-trl-train.ipynb): Run the code cell-by-cell interactively to fine-tune the base model with local dataset using TRL (Transformer Reinforcement Learning) mechanism.
-Merge the trained adapters with the base model.
-Subsequently, perform model inference to validate the results.<br>
-&nbsp;b. [quantize_model.ipynb](ft-trl-train.ipynb): Quantize the model (post-training) in 8, or even 2 bits using `auto-gptq` library.<br>
-&nbsp;c. [infer_Qmodel.ipynb](ft-trl-train.ipynb): Run inference on the quantized model to validate the results.<br>
-&nbsp;d. [gradio_infer.ipynb](gradio_infer.ipynb): You may use this custom Gradio interface to compare the inference results between the base and fine-tuned model.<br>

-8. Experiments were carried out using `t5-small` and `t5-large` models with 60 million and 770 million parameters respectively in CML v1.5.2 running on Openshift platform.
+- The target use case of the experiments is fine-tuning the model with Text-to-SQL dataset with/without ZeRO, enabling the translation of plain English into SQL query statements.
+Experiments were carried out using `t5-small` and `t5-large` models with 60 million and 770 million parameters respectively in CML v1.5.2 running on Openshift platform.
 Results are detailed in the following section.

 #### <a name="toc_1"></a>2.
 Summary & Benchmark Score